DarkSwoop/dash-ionic/README.md

+# THIS REPO NOT LONGER SUPPORTED!

+Please use the new official version provided by Dash.

+---

-# Ionic docset generator for dash
+## Ionic docset generator for dash

 Prerequisites: ruby, bundler